anmaped/rmtld3synth/readme.md

 ```
 We can also generate cpp11 monitors by replacing the argument `--synth-ocaml` with `--synth-cpp11`.
 The outcome is the monitor illustrated in the ![texeq_sample_mon0.h](/examples/texeq_sample_mon0.h?raw=true) and ![texeq_sample_mon0_compute.h](/examples/texeq_sample_mon0_compute.h?raw=true) files.
-Both monitors can now be coupled in the system under observation using rtmlib.
+Both monitors can now be coupled to the system under observation using rtmlib.

 To use those monitors in Ocaml, we need to define a trace for Ocaml reference as follows:
 ```